Harshal-Bhangale/assign_secureblink/README.md

   ]
 }

+---

 ## 📊 Output & Reporting

-ReconScope generates detailed reconnaissance reports containing:

-- Discovered subdomains
+- **Discovered Subdomains**
-- Active and inactive services
+  Provides a complete list of all publicly visible subdomains identified during reconnaissance.

+- **Active & Inactive Services**
+  Clearly differentiates live services from inactive or unreachable assets.

+- **IP Address & HTTP Status Mapping**
-- IP addresses and HTTP status codes
+  Displays resolved IP addresses and HTTP response codes for better service understanding.

-- Risk-based asset classification
-- Infrastructure exposure insights
+- **Risk-Based Asset Classification**
+  Categorizes assets into risk levels to help prioritize security actions.

+- **Infrastructure Exposure Insights**
+  Reveals how and where assets are exposed across hosting environments.

-- Security recommendations
+- **Security Recommendations**
+  Offers actionable guidance to reduce attack surface and mitigate risks.

 Reports can be exported in **JSON** or **CSV** formats for further analysis or integration with other security tools.